FAQ: Team Adam

 How does Team Adam work with agencies?

 Consultants work in full cooperation with federal, state and local law enforcement agencies.
 They report to an agency's command center for each case and determine the particular needs of the investigating agency.
 Consultants advise, assist and offer NCMEC’s extensive technological resources including direct access to NCMEC’s case management and case analysis systems, lead analysis and data mining services.
-Team Adam consultants are also prepared and authorized to provide additional assistance to investigators, the victim's family and the media as appropriate.
+Team Adam consultants are also prepared and authorized to provide additional assistance to investigators and the victim's family as appropriate.

 How was Team Adam started, and how is it funded?

 The Michael and Susan Dell Foundation provided a generous grant of $3 million in initialfunding for Team Adam.
 This grant covered the startup expenses and first few years of operational costs.
 Permanent funding has been provided through the U.S. Department of Justice and corporate partners.

 The program is managed by the National Center for Missing & Exploited Children's Missing Children Division to ensure investigating agencies have access to all available NCMEC resources.